jhadev/currensee/README.md

-# Curren\$ee budgeting app made with the MERN stack
+# curren\$ee budgeting app made with the MERN stack

 _This app is designed to help the end-user monitor and manage all of his expenses and investments through a secure browser application._